How It Works

 1. Client uploads raw files: CSV, meta.json (location, network, privacy settings), and throughput_raw.csv (per-chunk samples).
 Files are gzip-compressed (~5-6x) before upload.

 2. Worker generates data.json server-side by analyzing the CSV.
-The Worker runs the same analysis code (bufferbloat split, PEP detection, ICMP proxy detection, quality ratings, timeseries extraction) as a JavaScript port.
-Every upload automatically gets a results page — no client-side analysis needed.
+The upload Worker invokes the canonical Python analyzer in a Cloudflare Container (bufferbloat split, PEP detection, ICMP proxy detection, loss burstiness, quality ratings, timeseries extraction), then writes data.json.gz to R2.
+Every upload automatically gets a results page — no client-side analysis, and a single Python implementation.

 3. Worker updates captures-index.json with the new capture metadata, making it immediately visible on the browse page.

 This replaced the earlier model where each client (Python, Swift, macOS app) generated data.json independently before upload.
-Server-side generation eliminated reliability gaps (5/358 historical captures had no results page due to client-side generation failures) and the maintenance burden of keeping Python and Swift analysis in sync.
+Server-side generation eliminated reliability gaps (a small number of historical captures had no results page due to client-side generation failures) and the maintenance burden of keeping Python and Swift analysis in sync.

 Access control

-The R2 bucket is served through a Cloudflare Worker at howismywifi.com.
-The capture listing and index API are restricted to VPN users.
+Stored data is served through a Cloudflare Worker at howismywifi.com.
+The capture listing and index API are access-restricted.
 Individual results pages are accessible by direct link (capture IDs include a random component to prevent enumeration).
 Crawlers are blocked from /c/ paths, and brute-force scanning is rate-limited.
-See docs/r2-data-protection.md for full details.

 macOS App Integration